About the Grant Program

 Donor contributions provide an opportunity to support individual documentary filmmakers by providing unrestricted cash grants, education, and experience for exceptional artists.

-Founders and Program Directors
+Founders & Program Directors

 Greg Polk